Things to do in Entebbe

 Entebbe is a typical first stop on a Uganda trip, being the location of the international airport.
 It isn’t just an airport stopover place though, there are lots of things to do in Entebbe too.
 It’s on Lake Victoria, the largest lake in Uganda and an easy place to walk around.
 We chose Entebbe to start our trip around Uganda, rather than venturing into the capital city, Kampala, because this was a self-drive trip and driving in crazy Kampala seemed an unnecessary adventure.

-After our flight from Kyiv, we gave ourselves a couple of nights to recover and get used to being there before setting off on our tour of the country – with chimp and gorilla trekking to come.
+After our flight from Kyiv, we gave ourselves a couple of nights to recover and get used to being there before setting off on our self drive tour of the country – with chimp and gorilla trekking to come.

 Entebbe might be a town, but it didn’t want to be left out among places to visit in Uganda and there were several interesting things to do in Entebbe, with some wildlife experiences to offer, including Entebbe zoo and the Entebbe botanical gardens.